amplifying-fsharp/amplifying-fsharp.github.io/src/testimonials/DavidSchaefer.md

 ---
+id: david-schaefer
 title: David Schaefer
 preview: Each one, teach one
+author: David Schaefer
 isDraft: true
-author: David Schaefer
-slug: david-schaefer
-profilePicture: "../../images/authors/DavidSchaefer.jpg"
+profilePicture: "../images/authors/DavidSchaefer.jpg"
 ---

 ## Each one, teach one